History of Beltola

 Beltola is a prime residential area in the southern part of Guwahati, Assam.
 It is an adjoining area of the Dispur capital complex.
 During Ahom reign, Beltola was a small Koch kingdom, whose ruler assisted in the administration of the Borphukan in Guwahati, the Ahom viceroy of Lower Assam and in maintaining relations with the communities of Khasi Hills.
 The kingdom of Beltola survived under the British rule and existed till 1947 when it finally joined the Union of India.

 Brief history of Beltola

-Not much is known about the history of Beltola.
 It is speculated that the word Beltola comes from the word Bilvapatra, which means leaves of Bael tree, used in religious ceremonies.
 It is said that in the past large quantities of Bael tree leaves were sent to Kamakhya Temple to be used in rituals.
-It was from that time the place is called as Beltola.
+The word 'tola' in Bengali refers to a place underneath something.
+It was from that time that the place was called Beltola.